nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 * is a Prudential insurance agent
 * has a need to manage a significant number of clients
-* has a need to manage clients policies and claims
+* has a need to manage clients' policies and claims
 * prefer desktop apps over other types
 * can type fast
 * prefers typing to mouse interactions
 * is reasonably comfortable using CLI apps

 **Value proposition**: We firstly improve efficiency through easy client management.
-Agents can quickly retrieve key information such as a client's insurance policies.
-Next, also improve client relationships.
+Agents can quickly retrieve key information such as a client's insurance policy.
+Next, also improve client's relationships.
 Ensures agents never miss a client policy renewal.
-Manage clients pending claims effectively.
+Manage clients' pending claims effectively.

 ### User stories